 When Abigail is an old lady, the house is lit by electric bulbs.
 In Abigail's bedroom, we can see several electric lamps and chandeliers.
 The rooms and corridors are now lit by more powerful electric lights.

 Some long-time fans know it already, but the others might ignore that a special scene with Theodora was shot but not included in the final cut.
-In this scene, Theodora discovers that her girlfriend has left her/has cheated on her (to be confirmed).
+In this scene, Theodora is having an argument with her girlfriend who is about to leave for a special week-end, presumably with another lover.
 Theodora writes "I hate you" on a mirror and smashes some personal objects in the apartment that used to be their love nest.

 This scene was eventually discarded from the final cut, because it stated obviously the fact that Theodora was a lesbian.
 Robert Wise decided to let the viewer add the clues and guess.
 I believe this was a good move: the lesbian couple is not hidden nor denied, but just suggested.
 This is an important part of Theodora's personality, but it doesn't dramatically influence the story.
 It just helps to understand her behaviour.